US Federal Income Taxation of Non-US CitizensBy Paul Bercovici | November 7, 2018

 About Paul Bercovici

 Paul Bercovici, LL.B., is a Principal at Marks Paneth LLP.
-Mr. Bercovici specializes in international tax matters including advising US individuals on the income tax implications associated with working and living outside of the United States.
+Mr. Bercovici’s practice focuses on international tax matters including advising US individuals on the income tax implications associated with working and living outside of the United States.
 He also advises foreign individuals on the income tax implications associated with working and living in the US.
 Further, he assists foreign and domestic corporations with structuring their US and offshore operations.
-Immediately prior to joining the firm in 2009,...
+Immediately prior to joining the firm in...
 READ MORE +